Sovereign Nation of the Chitimacha

 More about this marker.
 Located in front of the Chitimacha Museum.

 Credits.
 This page was last revised on March 18, 2018.
-This page originally submitted on March 18, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 176 times since then and 10 times this year.
+It was originally submitted on March 18, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 243 times since then and 17 times this year.
 Photos: 1, 2. submitted on March 18, 2018.